kkdras/noteApp/README.md

 ### `npm run build`

-Builds the app in the development mode to the `build` folder.
+Builds the app in the development mode to the `dist` folder.

 ### `npm run build-prod`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `dist` folder.

 ### `npm run clean`